tyleryoungblood/Misadventures/README.md

 5. Jorge (returning from a batchelor party in ID ... through a blizzard ... to find my girlfriend ... indesposed)
 6. Well Check
 7. Aftermath (of the well-check)
-8. Mighty Wide of You
+8. Mighty Wide of You (Sensitivity Training)

 ### Part 5 - Kids